What’s In A Goodbye

 My best pick from Don Henrico’s menu.

 Another must-try dish at Don Henrico’s would be the Summer Salad.
-Of course, any meal whether vegetarian or not, always has to has greens.
-Speaking of being health conscious, you do have an option here.
-If you wanted to go less on carbs, this salad is definitely perfect for you.
+Of course, any meal, whether vegetarian or not, always has to have greens.
+Speaking of being health-conscious, you do have an option here.
+If you want to cut down on carbs, this salad is definitely perfect for you.
 And another reason to love it?
 It just reminds you of summer.
-Who do not love summer?
+Who does not love summer?
 Everybody loves summer! 😉

-And that is exactly what this salad brings you – a feel good summer feeling with all its tropical fruit ingredients from slices of mangoes, to kiwi, grapes, mandarin oranges and walnuts topped over fresh, crisp lettuce.
+And that is exactly what this salad brings you – a feel-good summer feeling with all its tropical fruit ingredients from slices of mangoes, to kiwi, grapes, mandarin oranges, and walnuts, topped over fresh, crisp lettuce.
 Drizzle it with strawberry vinaigrette dressing and voila!
-You wish you are off to the beach munching on this.
+You wish you were off to the beach, munching on this.

 Tin Ginete